DiegoMarulandaB/diegomarulandab/README.md

 ## Hello, I'm Diego!

-### *A passionate freelance frontend developer based in Colombia.
+### *A passionate freelancer frontend developer based in Colombia.
 My fascination with technology is combined with a deep interest in geopolitics, general culture and science, giving me a unique perspective on the digital world.*.

 Connect with me: